-- 17. How training services will be provided through the use of individual training accounts (ITAs), including: - a.
-If contracts for training services will be used.
+How training services will be provided through the use of individual training accounts (ITAs), including:

 ITAs are the primary method to be used for procuring training services for adults, dislocated workers, and Out-of-School youth participants.

 Participants purchase training services from eligible training providers they select in consultation with career planners.
 This includes discussion of program quality and performance information regarding the available eligible training providers.
 ITAs allow participants the opportunity to choose the training provider that best meets their needs.
 To receive funds from an ITA, the training provider must be on the Eligible Training Provider List (ETPL).